 Staff orientation begins this weekend!
 Our 65+ instructors converge from 28 states for two weeks of training as we prepare for the arrival of our students.

-I wanted to share what we have been reading this winter.
+We also want to share what we have been reading this winter.
 It’s our job to stay on top of the latest youth development trends and literature so we can make sure that Adventure Treks remains relevant to parents.
 Besides being a ridiculous amount of fun, we want Adventure Treks to be a tool that helps kids develop the skills, mindset, optimism, confidence, character, and resilience that will help them become happier and more capable adults.

 Topics from these and other books will be featured in our instructor orientation sessions as we facilitate the best possible learning and growing experience for your child.
 Below are our 2018 suggestions for those who share our obsession in helping teenagers experience personal growth.